S-Sajith/quiz-app/README.md

 ## API Integration

-For the mock API, I have used **WireMock Cloud** to host mock APIs.
-This is used to simulate backend responses for the quiz.
-Since this is a mock API, no specific endpoints are listed, but it handles the quiz logic, including fetching quiz questions, simulating submitting answers and providing results.
+For the mock API, I have used WireMock Cloud to host mock APIs.
+It handles fetching quiz questions, while submitting answers and calculating scores are done in the UI itself.
+The APIs for submitting answers and calculating the score are included purely for demonstration, as the backend logic is not implemented.

 ---